owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 ## Adding a route to the GO server to serve the static files

 I cannot simply add a route in the `routes.go` file for this very simple reason:
-The loop used in the `router.go` is using the `Path` method, and to serve the content of the directory, I need to use the `PathPrefix` methoda (see [The Gorilla Documentation](http://www.gorillatoolkit.org/pkg/mux#Route.PathPrefix) for more information).
+The loop used in the `router.go` is using the `Path` method, and to serve the content of the directory, I need to use the `PathPrefix` method (see [The Gorilla Documentation](http://www.gorillatoolkit.org/pkg/mux#Route.PathPrefix) for more information).

 To serve the content, I add this entry to the muxrouter in the `router.go` file: